China chemical safety problems highlighted before Tianjin blasts

-HONG KONG/SHANGHAI Several warnings preceded the deadly blasts at the Chinese port of Tianjin, including a state-backed research paper highlighting the risk of "grave accidents and casualties" in the chemicals sector and an explosion in another city blamed on lax safety controls.
+HONG KONG/SHANGHAI, Aug 21 Several warnings preceded the deadly blasts at the Chinese port of Tianjin, including a state-backed research paper highlighting the risk of "grave accidents and casualties" in the chemicals sector and an explosion in another city blamed on lax safety controls.

 Two huge explosions tore through a warehouse storing dangerous chemicals in the northeastern city on Aug.
-12, killing at least 116 people and sending shockwaves through apartment blocks kilometers away.
+12, killing at least 116 people and sending shockwaves through apartment blocks kilometres away.

 A review by Reuters of documents and data, state media reports and interviews with foreign industry executives and consultants show that safety lapses in China's chemical supply chain have long been a source of concern.